 - Mood Disorders (including Depression, Bipolar Disorder (Manic-Depression))

 Recognizing symptoms is key!
 Family awareness and early identification are often the first steps to effective treatment for children and youth with mental health disorders.

 It's easy to recognize when a child has a fever.
-How to respond is well documented and medical help is readily available if the fever spikes.
 But a child's mental health is different.
-It can be difficult to distinguish between 'normal' problems that all children and adolescents experience from time to time, and behaviour that may be indicative of a mental heath disorder.
+It can be difficult to distinguish between 'normal' problems that all children and adolescents experience from time to time, and behaviour that may be indicative of a mental health disorder.

 - getting significantly lower marks in school

 - having frequent outbursts of anger and rage